free parking for tonight’s show at the poplar and walnut streets garage!

 Are there prohibited items at the shows?

-Yes The following items are prohibited at all Downtown Alive presented by Weidenhammer concerts:
+Yes The following items are prohibited at all Downtown Alive concerts:

 Sure!
-In addition, food and beer will be available for purchase from food trucks and stands on site.
+In addition, we will have food, beer and other alcoholic beverages available for purchase from food trucks and stands on site.
 And several stand-alone restaurants downtown will also be open for your convenience during the concerts.